The Magic Hatters

 The Old House

-It's a place chocked full of both local artefacts and more exotic items alike, with the very fabric of the building acting as a guide to the wider history of the local area.
-Having begun its life way back in 1534 as the home of local tax collector Ralph Gell, it was much expanded during the reign of Elizabeth I before going on to provide further use during the period in which the industrial revolution first came to the town in 1777, at which time it was divided into a number of smaller cottages for the families of local millworkers courtesy of the father of the factories, Sir Richard Arkwright.
-But amongst all of the makers that are bound to the material history of the building, there is one, in particular, that may well act as a signpost to what is undoubtedly the most curious tale of Bakewell's past.
+Its a place chocked full of both local artefacts and more exotic items alike, with the very fabric of the building acting as a guide to the wider history of the local area.
+Having begun its life way back in 1534 as the home of local tax collector Ralph Gell, it was much expanded during the reign of Elizabeth I before going on to provide further use during the period in which the Industrial Revolution came to the town, at which time it was divided into a number of smaller cottages for the families of local millworkers courtesy of that ‘father of the factories’, Sir Richard Arkwright.
+But amongst all of the markers that are bound to the material history of the building, there is one in particular that may well act as a signpost to what is undoubtedly the most contentious tale of Bakewell's past.

 The Witches of Bakewell